-The Council has continued to invest in property, a strategy originally established during 2017/18 and have purchased significant commercial property, some of which is outside its boundary.
-Significant purchases (£45.0m) were made in 2019/20 and more options are being evaluated.
+The Council has continued to invest in property, a strategy originally established during 2017/18 and has purchased significant commercial property, some of which is outside its boundary.
+Significant purchases (£43.4m) were made in 2019/20 and more options are being evaluated.
 The Council has continued to borrow to invest in properties.